Ebla: Third kingdom

-The third kingdom is designated "Mardikh III"; it is divided into periods "A" (c.
+In the Middle Bronze Age, a third kingdom is designated "Mardikh III"; it is divided into periods "A" (c.
 2000–1800 BC) and "B" (c.
 1800–1600 BC).
 In period "A", Ebla was quickly rebuilt as a planned city.
 The foundations covered the remains of Mardikh II; new palaces and temples were built, and new fortifications were built in two circles – one for the low city and one for the acropolis.
 The city was laid out on regular lines and large public buildings were built.
 Further construction took place in period "B".